Skip to content

 Trade Union facility time

-We are required to publish this data on the amount and spend of facility time in respect of staff who are Trade Union representatives
+We are required to publish this data on the amount and spend of facility time in respect of staff who are Trade Union representatives.

 Constitution

-Vale of White Horse District Council’s constitution sets out how the council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.
+Vale of White Horse District Council’s constitution document sets out how the council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.
 Some of these processes are required by the law, while others are a matter for the council to choose.

 Where you live